33YANG/mine-sweeper/readme.md

 # Mine-Sweeper Project

-> This is A Web Program For Mine Sweeper Writed By JavaScript
+> This is A Web Game Program For Mine Sweeper Writed By JavaScript
 >
 > Build with webpack